hungcq/knowledge-repo/information-technology/software-engineering-at-google/1-software-engineering.md

   - Quantifiable cost & benefit
   - -> Straightforward: consult table of cost of dif types of resources
   - Not quantifiable:
-    - Should treat with same priority & greater care
+    - Should treat with the same priority & greater care
     - Rely on exp, leadership & precedences